Appsilon/mbaza-streamlit/README.md

 ## Overview

 This is a `streamlit` web application for showcasing the [Mbaza](https://appsilon.com/data-for-good/mbaza-ai/) ONNX model for image classification.
 Developed by [Appsilon](https://appsilon.com/).
-Note that this is NOT `streamlit` version of the [Mbaza](https://github.com/Appsilon/mbaza) application.
+Note that this is NOT a `streamlit` version of the [Mbaza](https://github.com/Appsilon/mbaza) application.

 This application showcases how easy it is to create PoC in streamlit and accompanies XXX post.